 - An orthodontic treatment plan will be made for you using the impressions you have made, or your 3D scan.
 You will get to see your before and potential after pictures.

 - Custom aligners will then be shipped directly to your house.

-- Your progress will be tracked remotely via an app.
+- Track your progress remotely via an app.

 Your whole SmileLife treatment journey should take about 6 months on average depending on your individual case.